 But he was patient with my slow pace, and celebrated my achievements, and helped me set ever-more ambitious goals.
 The first time I set out to do a metric century, my mama thought I was nuts (and never would make it).
 But he and I both knew I could – and we did – together.
 Now that our girls are old enough to pedal, we love to share our passion for cycling (and, in my case, yoga) with them.

 Want to take it one step further?
 Get your family team uniforms!
-Pick whatever suits your family’s fitness passion – Tshirts for your family charity walk/run, custom soccer uniforms, family cycling jerseys.
+Pick whatever suits your family’s fitness passion – Tshirts for your family charity walk/run, family cycling jerseys, or even just your own team ball caps.
 Custom-printed family uniforms for your fitness pursuits will help you to feel (and look!) even more like a team.
 Let’s face it: Teams pull together, teams have one another’s backs, teams support and coach each other.
 In other words, the qualities that make a strong team also make a strong family unit!

 Everyone benefits from healthier eating